 Check out a variety of scuba diving options for beginners and experienced divers.

 6. Enjoy The Nightlife

-You are in the Mexican Caribbean’s party center after all!
+You are in the Mexican Caribbean’s party center, after all!
 The northern part of Zona Hotelera is called Punta Cancun and is the nightlife party area with plenty of clubs and tourist bars.
-Some say the best club to dance and drink the night away is Coco Bongo but don’t let us sway your decision, there are many places to party on offer, mostly in the Zona Hotelera.
+Some say the best club to dance and drink the night away is Coco Bongo but don’t let us sway your decision.
+There are many places to party on offer, mainly in the Zona Hotelera.

-This VIP Adnission package to Coco Bongo comes with skip-the-line VIP entry (the lines here can be crazy), excellent seats for the shows, 15 premium drinks and more.
+This VIP Admission package to Coco Bongo comes with skip-the-line VIP entry (the lines here can be crazy), excellent seats for the shows, 15 premium drinks and more.

 This Gold Pass to Mandala Club Cancun includes admission and $50 of food and drinks.